UngTengEn/Intel-Media-Stack-Workspace/README.md

 1. Open a new Terminal in Visual Studio Code.
 2. Run ".\env.bat" from project root path.
 This should set the build environments.
-3. Run ".\build_gstreamer.bat [Release|Debug]".
+3. Run ".\build_gstreamer.bat".
 This will checkout gstreamer and build it.

 ### FFmpeg